 It is in any good school’s interests to make it easier for you to cope and to fit in.
 You should know your spelling but unless you are teaching at university senior level, you won’t have to delve too much into grammar; hopefully you know it but you won’t have to teach or explain it.
 You will follow a textbook and general syllabus.
 Supplementary materials and everything you need will be provided.
-Your colleagues will give you tips and there is reams of advice and hints on the internet.
+Your colleagues will give you tips and there are reams of advice and hints on the internet.
 Compared to at home, your teaching is not very regulated.
 You will be given some fairly vague guidelines regarding your methods and discipline procedures but they follow the dictums of common sense.
 Your employer will more than likely observe a class or two at the beginning to offer advice and perhaps occasionally later but in your classroom you’re the boss and left to your own devices and methods.
 There is very little paperwork and time spent with homework and prep is minimal.

 TFA Private English Language Academy Jobs in South Korea

 Most expats looking to teach English in Korea will work, initially at least in a hagwon (Korean word for private academy).
 These are private schools generally for children up to the age of 12.
 An average working day for a teacher at one of these hagwons does vary from academy to academy, but a typical day starts around 10am and will finish early evening with breaks and free lunch.
-However, there are also private academies where you will typically teach from the afternoon into the evening.
+However, there are also private academies where you will teach from the afternoon into the evening.
 Your students will be varied; school kids who need extra tuition or adults taking it upon themselves to learn the language.
 The holidays are reasonable and the hours good if you are a night bird but conditions and wages vary too much to summarise them here.
 Best advice is read your contract carefully!

-If you’re teaching Kindergarten level, you may find that your first day at school is also the first day for your 5 year old pupils so expect the unexpected.
+If you’re teaching kindergarten level, you may find that your first day at school is also the first day for your 5 year-old pupils, so expect the unexpected.
 Your classes may appear to be chaotic at first – probably because they are, but don’t worry, it has happened to us all and things settle down.
 The classes are small – typically 10-12 kids and no more than 15.
-As well as basic English, depending on the Hagwon, you may find yourself teaching some art or perform some science experiments and probably get out of the classroom to go on day-trips to local museums or parks.
+As well as basic English, depending on the hagwon, you may find yourself teaching some art or perform some science experiments and probably get out of the classroom to go on day-trips to local museums or parks.
 Games and fun activities are encouraged.
 The kids are invariably adorable and often hilarious – even when they don’t mean to be.
 It’s almost a guarantee that you will get very attached to your students!

 TFA Public School Jobs in South Korea